minio/docs/source/reference/minio-mc/mc-replicate-add.rst

    *Optional* Creates the replication rule in the "disabled" state.
-MinIO does not begin replicating objects using the rule until it is enabled using :mc:`mc replicate edit`.
+MinIO does not begin replicating objects using the rule until it is enabled using :mc:`mc replicate update`.

    Objects created while replication is disabled are not immediately eligible for replication after enabling the rule.
    You must explicitly enable replication of existing objects by including ``"existing-objects"`` to the list of replication features specified to
-   :mc-cmd:`mc replicate edit --replicate`.
+   :mc-cmd:`mc replicate update --replicate`.
 See :ref:`minio-replication-behavior-existing-objects` for more information.